Q. Is this resistance?

 Q. Which BMPs are working best in the field?

-In 2014, more than two-thirds of the growers with a 2013 performance inquiry adopted a soybean rotation or a Genuity® SmartStax® RIB Complete™ corn hybrid.
+In recent years, a the majority of growers who have experienced a performance inquiry adopted a soybean rotation or a Genuity® SmartStax® RIB Complete™ corn hybrid.
 For the fields that rotated to soybeans, the agronomic benefits included not only effectively eliminating the high corn rootworm density, but also augmenting soil fertility and reducing residue build up, among others.
 In the fields where Genuity SmartStax RIB Complete corn hybrids were planted, we continued to see the technology demonstrating excellent control of corn rootworm.

-In 2014, we received 76 performance inquiries, which is significantly less than the 526 performance inquiries we received in 2013.
+In 2015, we received 31 performance inquiries, which is comparable to the 76 performance inquiries we received in 2014.
+Click here for past information on our past performance inquiry results.

 Q. How is Monsanto helping growers?